 - 5. Rename your current Nextcloud directory, for example nextcloud-old. - 6.
 Unpacking the new archive creates a new nextcloud directory populated with your new server files.
 Move this directory and its contents to the original location of your old server.
 For example /var/www/, so that once again you have /var/www/nextcloud. - 7.
 Copy the config/config.php file from your old Nextcloud directory to your new Nextcloud directory. - 8.
 If you keep your data/ directory in your nextcloud/ directory, copy it from your old version of Nextcloud to your new nextcloud/.
 If you keep it outside of nextcloud/ then you don't have to do anything with it, because its location is configured in your original config.php, and none of the upgrade steps touch it. - 9.
 If you are using 3rd party application, it may not always be available in your upgraded/new Nextcloud instance.
 To check this, compare a list of the apps in the new nextcloud/apps/ folder to a list of the of the apps in your backed-up/old nextcloud/apps/ folder.
 If you find 3rd party apps in the old folder that needs to be in the new/upgraded instance, simply copy them over and ensure the permissions are set up as shown below. - 10.
-If you are using 3rd party theme make sure to copy it from your themes/ directory to your new one.
-It is possible you will have to make some modifications to it after the upgrade. - 11.
+If you have additional apps folders like for example nextcloud/apps-extras or nextcloud/ apps-external, make sure to also transfer/keep these in the upgraded folder. - 11.
+If you are using 3rd party theme make sure to copy it from your themes/directory to your new one.
+It is possible you will have to make some modifications to it after the upgrade. - 12.
 Adjust file ownership and permissions: